 Over several days, locked to each other using the exceptional precision of atomic clocks, the radio telescopes captured an enormous amount of data on Sgr A*.

 According to European Southern Observatory, its Atacama Large Millimeter/submillimeter Array (ALMA), a participating partner in the Event Horizon Telescope, alone recorded over a petabyte (1 million gigabytes) of information on the black hole.
 Too large to send over the Internet, the physical hard drives were sent via plane and input into computing clusters (called a correlator) located at the MIT Haystack Observatory in Cambridge, Massachusetts, and the Max Planck Institute for Radio Astronomy in Bonn, Germany.

 And then the researchers waited.
-Part of the reason why it's taken so long to receive a final image has to do with the eighth participating radio telescope stationed in Antarctica.
+The first obstacle on the road to processing a first image involved the eighth participating radio telescope stationed in Antarctica.
 Because no flights are possible from February to October, the final data set captured by the South Pole Telescope was literally placed in cold storage.
 On Dec.
-13, it finally arrived at the Haystack Observatory.
+13, 2017, it finally arrived at the Haystack Observatory.

-"After the disks have warmed up, they will be loaded into playback drives and processed with data from the other 7 EHT stations to complete the Earth-sized virtual telescope that links dishes from the South Pole, to Hawaii, Mexico, Chile, Arizona, and Spain," the team excitedly announced last month.
+"After the disks have warmed up, they will be loaded into playback drives and processed with data from the other 7 EHT stations to complete the Earth-sized virtual telescope that links dishes from the South Pole, to Hawaii, Mexico, Chile, Arizona, and Spain," the team announced in December 2017.
 "It should take about 3 weeks to complete the comparison of recordings, and after that the final analysis of the 2017 EHT data can begin!"

 Could this black hole photo prove Einstein wrong?